 - Submit college transcripts to SC4 Enrollment Services office by Oct.
 1 of the year prior to program start from all previously attended colleges other than SC4.

-- Provide evidence of 1,040 hours of work experience as an LPN or HCP within the past five years from your employer (Pay Stubs not accepted).
+- Provide evidence of work experience as an LPN or HCP from your most recent employer (Pay stubs not accepted).
 This must be submitted by Oct.
 1 of the application year to the Health and Human Services Office.

 - Provide evidence of current unencumbered Michigan licensure as an LPN or HCP.
 This must be submitted by Oct.
 1 of the year prior to program start.